Filipriec/tui-canvas/canvas/CANVAS_MIGRATION.md

 ## Overview

 This guide covers the migration from the legacy canvas library structure to the new clean, modular architecture.
-The new design separates core canvas functionality from autocomplete features, providing better type safety and maintainability.
+The new design separates core canvas functionality from suggestions features, providing better type safety and maintainability.

 ## Key Changes